Rollover accidents in PA

 Any car can roll over if the driver takes a turn too fast, strikes an embankment, or is flipped by another car in an accident.
 Many times, when a car rolls over, the car lands on its side first and then on the roof.
 Drivers and occupants are likely to be thrown from their vehicles.
 Even with seat belts and airbags, the occupants are likely to suffer catastrophic injuries or fatalities.

-At Carmody and Ging, Attorneys at Law, our Pittsburgh rollover accident lawyers have been fighting for car accident victims for a combined 60 years.
+At Carmody and Ging, Injury & Accident Lawyers, our Pittsburgh rollover accident lawyers have been fighting for car accident victims for a combined 60 years.
 We work with the police, investigators, and traffic reconstruction experts when necessary to show how the car rolled over, why the rollover could have been prevented, and who is responsible.
 We work with your doctors to understand just how devastating your injuries are.
 Our lawyers also work with professionals who can help determine the undeterminable – placing a financial value on the life of anyone who dies in a rollover accident.

 Free Case Evaluation